Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 ****
 &nbsp;
 ### 1) Environment
-_Description of the environment in your model.
-Things to specify *if they apply*:_

 _The environment will be an area near a blood vessel within a human body.
 Initially, it will consist of an existing blood vessel at a fixed location.
 And as the simulation continues, the growth of new branches will be triggered by tumors:_
 * _Boundary condition: infinite_
 * _Dimensionality: 2D_